7 Healthy Tips to Get the Most From Your Lunch BreakArticle posted in: Diet & Nutrition

 7. Fill your water bottle on the way back to your desk or workstation.

 Drinking water can help you burn more calories.
 According to Medical News Today, a study found that people who drank around 17 ounces of water burned up three percent more calories in the following 90 minutes.
 Plus, drinking water can keep you from confusing thirst for hunger, meaning your satisfaction from lunch will last longer.
 Keep water at your desk to quench your thirst and help you reach your weight loss goals.
 Fill that bottle on your way back from lunch to stay full, stay productive and keep burning calories all afternoon.
-Watch this helpful wellness video from The Leaf and learn 10 simple hydration hacks for your workday! >
+Watch this helpful wellness video from The Leaf and learn some simple hydration hacks for your workday! >